abhusari/example/README.md

 example
 =======

-Hav all the sample examples
+Have all the sample examples